 Depends on who’s wearing the hood.

-Coady explains that motivation behind “linguistic habits” for justification depends on whether “they” are with “us” or not.
-An American philosopher, Tomis Kapitan, comments on the damage caused by the use of the rhetoric of terror: “The rhetoric serves to silence meaningful political debate.
+According to Coady, the difference in “linguistic habits” that rationalize one’s violent acts depends on whether “they” are with “us” or not.
+American philosopher, Tomis Kapitan, comments on the damage caused by the use of the rhetoric of terror: “The rhetoric serves to silence meaningful political debate.
 Those normally inclined to ask ‘why?’ are fearful of being labeled ‘soft’ on terrorism, while the more militant use the ‘terrorist’ label to deface the distinction between critical examination and appeasement.
 Those who succumb to the rhetoric contribute to the cycle of revenge and retaliation by endorsing violent actions of their own government, not only against those who commit terrorist actions, but also against those populations from whose ranks the terrorists emerge, for the simple reason that terrorists are frequently themselves civilians, living amid other civilians not so engaged.
 The consequence has been an increase in politically motivated violence against civilian targets –‘terrorism’ under any other name- under the rubric of ‘retaliation’ or ‘counter-terrorism.’
 The rhetoric of “terror” knows only the language of force.
 As long as they perceive themselves to be victims of intolerable injustices and view their oppressors as unwilling to arrive at an acceptable compromise, they are likely to answer violence with more violence.”
 Research conducted among suicide bombers reveals that many of these bombers have lost a family member or a loved one in the war.
-This shows how world peace is endangered with every violent act which will cause a chain of revenge.
+This shows how world peace is endangered with every violent act which can easily ignite the fire of revenge.

-One other danger of “terror’s’’ being used as rhetoric is that this can cause totally different and even hostile groups’ forming coalitions for violent actions.
-For example; Al Qaeda had used “jihad” and other Islamic concepts as rhetoric against Shiite Muslims – like they used these terms as rhetoric against America- and massacred many Shiites in Afghanistan.
-If the Shiites and Al Qaeda are combined under the label of “Islamic terrorists” and the “war on terror” is perceived as the other camp against all of them, would not it cause new disasters if Iran who is thought to have weapons of mass destruction, decides to share those with Al Qaeda?
-It is very uncommon for Muslim countries to share the same views on political matters, and one of those rare unifying subjects is the Israel and Palestinian conflict.
-The Muslim countries think that the Palestinians are treated unjustly in this conflict by the Israelis.
-To lump Al Qaeda in with the Palestinian groups fighting the Israelis under the same umbrella as ‘’terrorists,’’ may cause tougher reactions towards Palestinians on one side of the world, but at the same time it may also increase the number of supporters and sympathizers of Al Qaeda who see violence as the only solution in some parts of the world.
+Another danger of “terror’’ being used as rhetoric is that this can cause totally different and even hostile groups to form coalitions.
+For example, Al Qaeda has used “jihad” and other Islamic concepts as rhetoric against Shiite Muslims – like they used these terms as rhetoric against America- and massacred Shiites in Afghanistan.
+Combining Shiites and Al Qaeda under the label “Islamic terrorists” and the “war on terror”—with “us” against all of “them,” can cause new disasters, especially if Iran, who is thought to have weapons of mass destruction, shares them with Al Qaeda?
+It is uncommon for Muslim countries to share the political views, but a rare unifying subject is the Israel-Palestine conflict.
+Muslim countries think that the Palestinians are treated unjustly by the Israelis.
+To lump Al Qaeda in with the Palestinians under the umbrella ‘’terrorists’’ may both inspire tougher Western reactions against Palestinians and increase the number of Al Qaeda supporters and sympathizers of who see violence as the only solution.

-It is philosophically unacceptable to make an action undebatable by labeling it with the terms “war on terror” or “jihad”.
-People using violence with such rhetoric, claim that their actions are above any kind of questioning.
-However, by labeling or describing the concepts according to their own benefit, they can not decide whether an action is ethically just or unjust.
-Every violent action has to be considered separately from the other violent actions, and then has to be examined analytically.
-To put all violent actions under the same heading into one basket, is wrong, because each action has a different cause (some can be just while others are unjust) and different targets and each action is a consequence of different circumstances.
-People who think that they can affect public opinion in this way must realize that they could be increasing the number of their enemies inadvertently.
+It is philosophically unacceptable to render an action undebatable by labeling it with the terms “war on terror” or “jihad”.
+People who thus justify violence with such rhetoric claims hold that their actions are above any kind of questioning.
+By labeling or describing the concepts according to their own benefit, they preclude serious discussion of whether their own actions are just or unjust.
+Each violent action must be considered separately from the other violent actions, and then examined analytically.
+To place all violent actions under the same heading is wrong, because each action has a different cause (some just, others are unjust) and different targets and each action is a consequence of different circumstances.
+People who affect public opinion by labeling their “enemies” “terrorist” must realize that they could be increasing the number of their enemies inadvertently.

 JIHAD AS RHETORIC

-No doubt, many concepts from the religion of Islam -especially “jihad”- have been used as rhetoric just like the word “terror” has been used as rhetoric.
-But there is an important difference between the ontological status of Quranic concepts and humanly fabricated concepts for Muslims.
-We can investigate the meaning of the word “terror’’ only sociologically.
-It is also necessary to have a sociological and a historical investigation and to clarify political-public relations in order to understand how the Islamic terminology was used.
-But the Islamic terms, as different from the term “terror”, were used in an original text –the Quran- from which we can learn the “real meaning” of these concepts.
+Many Islamic concepts–especially “jihad”—have, like “terrorist,” been used rhetorically.
+But for Muslims there is an important difference between the ontological status of Quranic concepts and humanly-fabricated concepts.
+While we can investigate the meaning of a word sociologically, we must also conduct a historical investigation and clarify political-public relations in order to understand how Islamic terminology was used.
+Islamic terms have an original text—the Quran—from which we can learn the real meaning of its concepts.
 A coherent hermeneutical approach to the Quranic text can decode these terms.
-According to Islam, the Quran is the text through which God established his relationship with men, and the main duty of the Prophet Muhammad is to transmit this message.
-The source of the Quran is transcendental- because it is God-but with its language, letters and sentences it is for humans.
-Its transcendental dimension is a guarantee for the “real meanings” of the religious terms.
-Yet it does not guarantee all human interpretations.
+According to Islam, the Quran is the text through which God established his relationship with people, and the main duty of the Prophet Muhammad was to transmit this message.
+The source of the Quran—God—is transcendent but with language for humans.
+Its transcendent dimension guarantees the “real meanings” of its religious terms.
+Yet not all human interpretations are guaranteed.

-Even though personal benefit, misunderstanding, influence of existing traditions and political need have caused the Quran to be misunderstood and misinterpreted, or to be suppressed by the other sources (hadiths, or fatwas), the Quran exists as the source protecting the original meanings.
-Although there are big differences among them, it is very common among modern Islamic scholars to criticize hadiths because they surpassed the authority of the Quran.
+Even though personal benefit, misunderstanding, and the influence of traditions and politics have caused the Quran to be misunderstood (or to be suppressed by the other sources (hadiths, or fatwas)), the Quran exists as the source protecting the original meanings.
+Many modern Islamic scholars criticize hadiths because they surpass the authority of the Quran.
 Sayyid Ahmad Khan, Muhammad Abduh, Rashid Rida, Mehmed Akif, Ahmad Amin, Tavfik Sidki, Mahmud Abu-Rayye, Muhammad Ghazali, and Fazlurrahman are just a few of those critics.
-We see in the Islamic sources that this criticism was also very common during the first and the second centuries after the death of the Prophet.
-The point in contention is not that of the Prophet’s words being considered above the Quran, because according to Islamic beliefs the Prophet would not say a word contradicting the Quran: it is that three or four centuries after the death of the Prophet, many of the collected hadiths were fabricated either for political reasons or by mistake or for various other reasons.
-The only way to solve problems is to establish a coherent hermeneutical view, and eliminate the incorrect Quran interpretations which were produced for political reasons, along with fabricated hadiths and the fatwas (religious authorities’ decisions on legal matters) and clarify Islam’s real position towards subjects such as jihad, and war and freedom of belief.
+This criticism was also common during the first and the second centuries after the death of the Prophet.
+The point in contention is that three or four centuries after the death of the Prophet, many of the hadiths were fabricated for political or other socio-political reasons.
+The only way to solve problems is to establish a coherent hermeneutical view, and eliminate the incorrect Quran interpretations which were produced for political reasons, along with fabricated hadiths and the fatwas (religious authorities’ decisions on legal matters) and clarify Islam’s real position towards subjects such as jihad and war and freedom of belief.

 TAKING THE QURAN SERIOULY ON JIHAD

-The term “jihad” means “to strive” according to the Quran.
-The word “jihad’’ has psychological, intellectual and sociological dimensions.
-Wars fought in the name of God have also been called “jihad” because they contained strife in the fight against the enemy.
-Quranic verse giving this meaning is quoted below:
+According to the Quran, the term “jihad” means “to strive”.
+“Jihad’’ has psychological, intellectual and sociological dimensions.
+And wars fought in the name of God have also been called “jihad” because they involved strife in the fight against the enemy.
+A Quranic verse giving a non-militaristic meaning is quoted below:

 O believers, go out in the cause of God, whether light or heavy, and strive (jihad) in the service of God, wealth and soul.
 This is better for you if you understand.